 You’ll want to head over to And Love It, Too! immediately to get Sunny’s pie recipe and enter to win one of the following prizes.
 Plus, please remember that each entry during our entire Home for the Holidays … Gluten-Free Style event is an entry for the final prizes (third prize, Caveman Cookies gift pack of $89 value; second prize, Free From Gluten $150 shopping spree; and the grand prize, the Vitamix 5200 Super Healthy Lifestyle package of $550 value)!

-Free For All Cooking ~ This cookbook from my good friend Jules Shepard is packed full of all the recipes you have always loved making.
+~ Free For All Cooking ~ This cookbook from my good friend Jules Shepard is packed full of all the recipes you have always loved making.
 Now Jules shows you how to make them safely for your family with celiac disease, non-celiac gluten issues, or a multitude of other food intolerances/ issues.
 I did a review of Free For All Cooking a while ago and tested Jules’ Coffee Cake.
 Scrumptious!
 We really enjoyed this recipe, and you will, too!
 You can read my review and get the recipe here.
 Consider it a tasty little preview of Jules’ latest cookbook.
-You can find more of Jules’ recipes and products via her Jules Gluten-Free site and her blog, Jules Speaks Gluten Free.
+You can find more of Jules’ recipes and products via her GF Jules site.

-The Whole Life Nutrition Book ~ Without a doubt, this is one of my favorite books.
+~ The Whole Life Nutrition Book ~ Without a doubt, this is one of my favorite books.
 Note that I didn’t say cookbook.
-As I shared in my original review here, this book from some more good friends, in this case, husband and wife co-authors Tom Malterre and Ali Segersten, is definitely a cookbook, but it is really much more than that.
+As I shared in my original review here, this book from my good friend Ali Segersten is definitely a cookbook, but it is really much more than that.
 As I shared then, “it’s also a resource book that offers guidance on: stocking your whole foods pantry with detailed nutritional and storage data, adding more vegetables to your diet, selecting and storing fresh produce, choosing the right cooking equipment, and applying different cooking techniques.
 The pages of my copy are already dog-eared, underlined, and flagged.
 I’ve learned so much from this book and I’m looking forward to making all the recipes.”
 I still haven’t made all of the recipes, but I’ve loved every single one I’ve made.
-Some variation of Tom’s Medicine Chest Smoothie gets made at least once a week, and while I’ve moved on to other variations, I totally credit my love of green smoothies to Tom and Ali!
-Note that this book is not entirely gluten free, but Ali and Tom’s blog (Whole Life Nutrition Kitchen at nourishingmeals.com) is totally gluten free and their upcoming new cookbook will be, too.
+Some variation of Fruity Green Smoothie gets made at least once a week, and while I’ve moved on to other variations, I totally credit my love of green smoothies to Ali!
+Note that this book is not entirely gluten free, but Ali’s blog, Nourishing Meals, is totally gluten free and her upcoming new cookbook will be, too.

 Those are the four prizes for today’s giveaway (each going to one lucky winner), which ends Sunday (December 4) at 8 pm CST.
 The winners of all giveaways from this week will be announced in a post here on gfe late Sunday.
 Click here to visit Sunny’s blog and enter today’s giveaway and increase your chances of winning the final giveaway.